 Benefits of Aloe Vera on natural hair

-- Hair fall: Proteolytic enzymes in aloe vera gel repairs dead skin cells on scalp which promote hair growth, prevents itching on the scalp, reduces dandruff and conditions the hair hence making the hair stronger and less prone to breakage.
+- Hair fall: Proteolytic enzymes in Aloe Vera gel repairs dead skin cells on scalp, this leads to healthy hair growth.
+The enzymes also prevents itching on the scalp and reduces dandruff.

 How to use Aloe Vera for natural hair growth